Etosha, Himba & Skeleton

 Day 4: Tuesday – Okaukuejo – Palmwag – 320 km

 Time to leave Etosha and concentrate on some of Namibia’s other highlights.
-We will have an early breakfast and game drive our way out of the park and back to the main road.
+We will have an early breakfast and then take a game drive to exit the park and return to the main road.

-Our first stop of the day is a fascinating cultural visit, the Otjikandero Himba Village, located close to the small town of Kamanjab.
-The Himba people traditionally have their homeland in the very far north of Namibia in extremely remote yet beautiful areas.
-Because their communities were so isolated, the influence of the modern world took a little longer to reach these people, and they kept on living their traditional lifestyle much longer than did other ancient cultures.
-With the advent of tourism and the natural flow of change, many Himba have migrated further to the south, but traditions die hard and among all the other ethnic groups in Southern Africa, many Himba tribes people retain and live their traditions to this day.
+Our first stop of the day is a fascinating cultural visit to the Otjikandero Himba Village, located near the small town of Kamanjab.
+The Himba people traditionally have their homeland in the very far northwest of Namibia in extremely remote yet beautiful areas.
+Because their communities were so isolated, the influence of the modern world reached them more slowly, allowing them to maintain their traditional lifestyle longer than in other ancient cultures.
+With the advent of tourism and the natural flow of change, many Himba have migrated further south, but traditions die hard.
+Among all the other ethnic groups in Southern Africa, the Himba people retain and live their traditions to this day.

-The Otjikandero Himba Village is a living village, meaning that people live there on a permanent basis and largely adhere to their traditional cultures.
-It is not a time capsule, the 21st century has arrived here as well, but it is a good representation of traditional Himba life.
-We will be invited into the village, our visit will be guided, and we will be encouraged to take photos and ask questions, so there are no feelings of invading anyone’s privacy.
+The Otjikandero Himba Village is a traditional village where its residents live permanently and primarily adhere to their cultural traditions.
+It is not a time capsule; the 21st century has arrived here as well, but it is a good representation of conventional Himba life.
+We will be invited into the village, and our visit will be guided.
+We will be encouraged to take photos and ask questions, ensuring that we do not invade anyone’s privacy.

-Accommodation: Twin share tents, shared ablution at the campsite.
+Accommodation: Twin-share tents, shared ablutions at the campsite.

 Meals: Breakfast, Lunch & Dinner